OscarJauffret/Tomate-Mozza/devlog.md

 - Manual control of epsilon is now possible with the slider.
 The value is updated in real time.
 - Added visualization of the actions taken by the agent.
 We can see the reward that the agent expects to get from the action.
 - Added a button to load a model from a directory.
 Still need to load the hyperparameters of the model.

+---

+### 23 March 2025, 1h

+- When loading a model, the hyperparameters are now loaded too.
+The model can be trained from where it was left off.